Jean McLean (politician): East Timor

-Her involvement with East Timor has been extensive.
+McLean involvement with East Timor has been extensive.
+She is a former chairperson and current deputy chairperson of the Australian East-Timor Association.
 She gave tireless support to the East Timorese resistance in their long struggle to achieve independence.
 She visited East Timor when it was under Indonesian occupation and subsequently leading up to and following independence.
 Her interventions have seen Victoria University become involved in the struggle for and independence of East Timor, and she has acted as a champion for the University's continued role in the development of Timor L'este and its people.
 As a Councillor of Victoria University for nine years, she has been a significant contributor to the development and advancement of the University.